karlrees/docker_bedrockserver/README.md

 docker run -dit --name="minecraft" --network="host" -v config:/config karlrees/docker_bedrockserver
 ```

 It seems to work in a few test cases that I've tried, but I'm not confident enough with that solution, however, to rely on it myself.
-Instead, I would mount a worlds folder from the host system as follows:
+Instead, I would mount a config folder from the host system as follows:

 ```
-docker run -dit --name="minecraft" --network="host" -v /path/to/config/folder:/config karlrees/docker_bedrockserver
+docker run -dit --name="minecraft" --network="host" -v /path/to/config:/config karlrees/docker_bedrockserver
 ```

-This has the added benefit of giving you easy access to the worlds folder so that you can create backups.
+This has the added benefit of giving you easy access to the config folder so that you can create backups.

 Unfortunately, I can't get this to work with an external volume on Windows.
 For some reason the server suffers a fatal error.
 So you have to go with the second option instead.
 Unless someone has a better idea of how docker works and would like to share it...